upload-interop/interface/README.md

 ## Why a separate Upload-Interop?

-Whereas the key structures of `$_GET`, `$_POST`, etc. data structures are not well-defined, the terminating `$_FILES` data structure is well-defined.
+Whereas the key structures of `$_GET`, `$_POST`, etc. superglobal arrays are not well-defined, the terminating `files_array_item` data structure in the `$_FILES` superglobal **is** well-defined.
 However, one wants to be able to pass that data structure (or a representation of it) into presentation-independent application or domain logic.
 As such, one would prefer something that is not tied to a particular presentation format.

 For example, embedding the Upload-Interop structures in an HTTP-related standard could reasonably be considered to be tying the structures to the HTTP presentation format.
-That in turn would make it academically unsuitable for application or domain use.
+That in turn would make Upload-Interop academically unsuitable for application or domain use.

-Thus, Upload-Interop being separated from a particular presentation format gives philosophical cover to using [_UploadStruct_][] instances and the various [_UploadTypeAliases_][] in application or domain logic, much the same way there is cover for using DateTime or SimpleXml instances in application or domain logic.
+Thus, Upload-Interop being separated from a particular presentation format gives philosophical cover to using [_UploadStruct_][] instances and the various [_UploadTypeAliases_][] in application or domain logic, much the same way there is cover for using [_DateTime_][] or [_SimpleXmlElement_][] instances in application or domain logic.

 ### Why is there no _UploadCollection_ ?